Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Julian Day Conversion into a spreadsheet?
+How do I pull Julian Day Conversion into Google Sheets?

 How many credits does each Julian Day Conversion cell cost?